greeshsutar/Asssigment/README.md

 # Asssigment
-This Java Assigment is a part of my Java Course aimed at understanding the fundamentals of Obejt - Oriented Programming (OOP) using JAVA.
+This Java Assignment is a part of my Java Course aimed at understanding the fundamentals of Object - Oriented Programming (OOP) using JAVA.